Bhupesh-Khordia/RAG-Agent-Samarth/RENDER_DEPLOYMENT.md

    - ✅ Port is correctly configured

 3. **TypeScript Errors**
-   - ✅ @types/node is installed
+   - ✅ @types/node is in dependencies (not devDependencies)
-   - ✅ @types/express is installed
+   - ✅ @types/express is in dependencies
-   - ✅ @types/cors is installed
+   - ✅ @types/cors is in dependencies
-   - ✅ @types/uuid is installed
+   - ✅ @types/uuid is in dependencies

 ### Build Log Analysis

 If you see errors like:
 ```
+Cannot find type definition file for 'node'
 Could not find a declaration file for module 'express'
 Cannot find name 'process'
 Cannot find name 'console'
 ```

+**Solution**:
+- ✅ TypeScript types moved to dependencies
-**Solution**: The tsconfig.json has been updated to handle these issues.
+- ✅ tsconfig.json updated to handle types automatically
+- ✅ typeRoots configured properly

 ## 📊 Monitoring